-As both an active project manager and project management trainer, I often get asked whether the project management best practices that are applicable for large projects can be applied on smaller projects.
+As both an active project manager and when delivering PRINCE2 project management training, I often get asked whether the project management best practices that are applicable for large projects can be applied on smaller projects.
 Whether or not a project manager needs to be implementing best practices on small projects is a really important question and one which all project managers must face up to.

 Focusing on project delivery

 One of the arguments against using project management methodologies is that they are very process-centric resulting in vast quantities of documentation which are simply not practical or desirable on small projects.
 This is a powerful argument and any method which focuses on producing documentation at the expense of delivering the real business benefits of the project will be a hindrance rather than a benefit.
 After all, the name of the game in project management is delivering business objectives, not producing reams of documents.

 There is an ongoing and active discussion within the software development community about the best way to produce software.
 More recently, some software professionals have argued for more agile methods of producing software rather than the more traditional heavyweight methods which focused on producing vast quantities of documentation.

 Agile methods focus on delivery of software rather than documentation.
 With this in mind, I think project managers everywhere can learn something from the agile methods employed in software development.
 In short, this leads us to focus on delivery rather than documentation, although the critical choice project managers everywhere need to make is how much documentation is really necessary?